molokatanPrivate/advanced-item-crafting/README.md

 | 2 Kits			| 1							| 60%		|
 | 3 Kits			| 2							| 77%		|

+*chances can be different if you changed the original weighting of mods*

 You can define additional costs for this process in the configuration.
+If configured, players can remove ALL mods from an item.

-### Randomize Perk Values
+### Randomize Perk Values (Advanced Crafting)
 Players can reroll the values of perks on an item to (maybe) get better values.

 You can enable lucky rolls in the configuration.